sasikumarsp/MERN_Stack_Frondend/README.md

 # MERN_Stack_Frondend
-# Open My-app folder and open your therminal
+# Open folder in your therminal
 # Enter npm install
 # Then npm start